What Is A Double Bet? – How to Calculate Double Bets

 Understanding the Advantages of Double Bet

-The most tangible upside of placing a Double Bet is the potential for a higher pay-out, courtesy of the combined odds.
-While single bets are simpler and don’t involve heavy-duty calculations, chances are their returns wouldn’t be as lucrative as those on Double Bets.
+The most tangible upside of placing this kind of bet is the potential for a higher pay-out, courtesy of the combined odds.
+While single bets are simpler and don’t involve heavy-duty calculations, chances are their returns wouldn’t be as lucrative as those on double bets.
 Also, you can hope to back two selections that might be low-value, and still rake in the moolah.

 Let’s understand how: